Call signs in the United States: Other services

 Call signs in the western United States can be confused with International Civil Aviation Organization (ICAO) airport codes, because they are four-character codes beginning with "K".
+This may be exploited to help establish local identity.
 Examples include KSFO (San Francisco International Airport and radio station KSFO), KLAX (Los Angeles International Airport and KLAX-FM), and KDFW (Dallas/Fort Worth International Airport and KDFW (TV)).

 Historical overview

 Early history

 The use of call letters predates the invention of radio, and were introduced as part of landline telegraph communication.
 Telegraph operators generally used Morse code, and it was standard practice to assign identifying letters to individual offices located along a line.
 Early radio stations (originally called "wireless telegraphy") commonly employed former telegraph operators, who continued the practice.

 While there was no need for telegraph stations to coordinate their assignments, the great distance that radio signals traveled required international standardization.
 As early as 1906, the Service Regulations adopted by the Berlin International Wireless Telegraph Convention specified that "calls shall be distinguishable from one another and each must be formed of a group of three letters".
 Despite this pronouncement, the United States would be slow to adopt this standard, largely because radio stations were unregulated at this time.
 Individual stations selected their own call signs, commonly only one or two letters, with little concern about duplication.
 The first U.S. organization to conform to the international standard was the U.S. Navy, which in 1909 switched from two-letter calls scattered throughout the alphabet to three-letter calls, all starting with the letter "N".

 The lack of coordination and duplication of call signs used by merchant ships was eventually determined to be a threat to maritime navigation.
 A November 1911 report by Commissioner of Navigation Eugene Tyler Chamberlain noted the lack of standards in the latest compilation of ship call letters, and decided to take measures to rectify the situation, invoking his authority given "by the act of July 5, 1884" to assign "signal letters to American merchant vessels".
 (Previously this had applied to four-letter signal flag identifiers).

 The new merchant ship radio call letters went into effect on June 30, 1912.
 Ships were divided into two geographical groups, with three-letter calls starting with "K" assigned to ships on the "Atlantic and Gulf Coasts", and calls starting with "W" assigned to the "Pacific Coast" vessels.
 No reason was given for splitting the ships into two groups, and this differed from the practice followed for the assignment of the earlier flag signal letters, which had been sequentially issued with no differentiation between the two regions.
 Nor was any explanation given why the letters "K" and "W" were chosen.